Jucys-Murphy elements for Soergel bimodules: Jucys-Murphy elements

 Let us consider the diagrams of ({\ref{lightleavesA1}}).
 Let us denote them $ D1, D2, D3, D4 $ from left to right and let similarly the diagrams of ({\ref{lightleavesA1s}}) be denoted $ E1, E2, E3, E4 $.
 Then these diagrams are related via path dominance $ \preceq $ as follows

 with $ D1 $ and $ E1 $ being the smallest and so on.

-Recall that $ \underline{w} = s_{i_1} s_{i_2} \ldots s_{i_k} $ is our fixed expression for $ w $.
+Recall that $ \underline{w} = s_{i_1} s_{i_2} \cdots s_{i_k} $ is our fixed expression for $ w $.
 Suppose that $ \e = (e_1, e_2, \ldots, e_k ) \in { \rm Tab}(y) $ and that $ T $ is the $a$'th coordinate of the string of symbols given by $ \e $, that is $ T \in \{ U0,U1, D0, D1\}$.
-We then define for $ a =1, 2, \ldots ,k $ our candidate for the content function $c_{\e}: \{1,2,\ldots, k \} \rightarrow k $ as follows
+We then define for $ a =1, 2, \ldots ,k $ our candidate for the content function $c_{\e}: \{1,2,\ldots, k \} \rightarrow {{{ \Bbbk} =R }} $ as follows

 We are now in position to state and prove the promised Theorem.
-The proof is based on Proposition 6.6 of [EW] which is used there to show the linear independence of the light leaves basis. \begin{teo}{ } The set $ {\bf L} := \{ L_1, \ldots, L_k \} $ defined in (\ref{JM}) is a set of JM-elements for $ A_{\underline{w}} $ with respect to the light leaves basis and path dominance order $ \preceq$. \end{teo}
+The proof uses Proposition 6.6 of \cite{EW1} which is a main ingredient for showing the linear independence of the light leaves basis. \begin{teo}{ } The set $ {\bf L} := \{ L_1, \ldots, L_k \} $ defined in (\ref{JM}) is a set of JM-elements for $ A_{\underline{w}} $ with respect to the light leaves basis and path dominance order $ \preceq$. \end{teo}